 I Temporarily Do by Ellie Cahill

 Emmy and her friends graduated from college and embarking into the world.
 Some are going to work or have plans lined up.
 Both Emmy and her friend Beckett are planning to attend the same graduate school.
-But, leading up to it, a con artist steals the money in Emmy’s bank account just as Beckett’s fiancé cancels their wedding giving them married couple housing.
+But, leading up to it, a con artist steals the money in Emmy’s bank account just as Beckett’s fiancé cancels their wedding and thus revoking the married couple housing received.
 One thing leads to another and the two decide that they can fix each other’s problems.
 This is a standalone rom-com.

 Wuthering Heights by Emily Brontë